Mary-Biu-Biu-Biu/AWS-Translation-Web-App/README.md

 # Cloud-Computing

+---

 **Description:**

-- The core functions of our web application is to obtain text content inside the most common media files, images and audios, and translate it to other languages.
+- The core functions of the web application is to obtain text content inside the most common media files(images and audios) and translate it to other languages.

 - Not only neat printing text can be detected, the system can also give detect text from handwriting and irregular printing layout.